Temmyogunbo/getir-case-chllg/README.md

 ## Architecture

 The app is structure following the MVP(model, view, presenter) architecture.
-This type of architecture cuts aross all frontend app development therereby making the codebase maintainable, testable and scalable.
+This type of architecture cuts aross all frontend app development therereby making the codebase maintainable, testable, flexible and scalable.
 You can learn more [here](https://khalilstemmler.com/articles/client-side-architecture/architecture)

 The app is broken down into pieces otherwise called components.
 Recall that components are self contained: can handle their own logic, make network and host of other things.
 Components are later composed where and when needed.